 But as recently as a few years ago, a customer would get into a 5-year contract with their GPS tracking provider.
 Long-term contracts usually led to complacency on the provider’s part and a lowering of service standards.
 Customers have seen enough and have had enough of this.

 Customers also realized there was a flipside to the monthly fee that didn’t require a down payment for the device.
-Providers chose this strategy to encourage adoption, so the customer didn’t have to pay at once for all the devices that were fitted into the fleet.
-As the terms began to change, the shapes of the contract too changed; often, the customer was only worse off in the end.
+Providers chose this strategy to encourage adoption.
+The customer didn’t have to pay at once for all the devices in the fleet.
+As the terms began to change, the contracts changed too; often, the customer was only worse off in the end.

-Every move you make: Each device you buy has its own contract length.
-Buy five on Jan 1 2017, and those five have Jan 1, 2020, as the contract expiry for a 3 year contract.
+- Every move you make: Each device you buy has its own contract length.
+Buy five on Jan 1, 2022, and those five expire on Jan 1, 2025, for a three-year contract.
 Let’s say your fleet expands.
-You buy ten more on Sept 2017, and now those ten have Sept 2020 as the contract expiry.
+You then buy ten more on Sept 5, 2022, and now those ten expire Sept 5, 2025.
+Repeat this each time you add new trucks to your fleet, and you could have dozens of dates to track.
 That’s exhausting.
 Who can ever keep track of this?
 How about some sanity here…co-termination to the same date, anyone?

-Auto-renewals that sneak up on you: “You must notify in writing 90 days before”.
-Well, that’s hard to do unless you have 2 post-its, and 3 calendar reminders plastered all over your workspace.
+- Auto-renewals that sneak up on you: “You must notify in writing 90 days before”.
+Well, that’s hard to do unless you have dozens of calendar reminders set up to keep track.

-Customers are by now able to estimate the hardware component of the overall cost and so these can’t be tucked away in the folds of the contract.
-Other fine print conditions also had restricted the customer’s flexibility and choices.
+Customers can now estimate the hardware component of the overall cost, so these can’t be tucked away in the folds of the contract.
+Other fine print conditions also restricted the customer’s flexibility and choices.